22 Sights in Bordeaux, France (with Map and Images)

 2. Grand Théâtre

-The Grand-Théâtre de Bordeaux, commanded by the Marshal of Richelieu, governor of Guyenne, and built by the architect Victor Louis, was inaugurated on April 7, 1780 with the representation of the Athalie of Jean Racine.
+The Grand-Théâtre de Bordeaux, commissioned by Marshal de Richelieu, Governor of Guyenne, and built by architect Victor Louis, was inaugurated on 7 April 1780 with the representation of the Athalie by Jean Racine.

 Wikipedia: Grand Théâtre (Bordeaux) (FR)